Batman (comic book): Post-Crisis

-Norm Breyfogle became a cover artist for the main Batman title with issue #450, in the "The Return of the Joker" storyline, a sequel to "A Death in the Family."
+Norm Breyfogle became a cover artist for the main Batman title with issue #450, in "The Return of the Joker" storyline, a sequel to "A Death in the Family".
 Writer Alan Grant transferred from Detective Comics to the main Batman title with issue #455 (October 1990).
-Their first story arc together, with Breyfogle as both cover and interior artist, was "Identity Crisis."
+Their first story arc together, with Breyfogle as both cover and interior artist, was "Identity Crisis".
 The story followed directly from their final arc on Detective Comics, "Rite of Passage."
 The three-issue "Identity Crisis" culminated in Tim Drake officially becoming the new Robin, with a redesigned costume, in issue #457 (December 1990).
 Breyfogle later pointed out that "Neal Adams was the one who designed the costume.
-The ‘R’ symbol and the staff were all that was really mine."
+The 'R' symbol and the staff were all that was really mine."
 Tim Drake then starred in the five-issue miniseries Robin before returning in Batman #465 (Late July 1991) for the story "Debut", depicting the new Batman and Robin team's first official mission together.
-Grant left the main Batman title with issue #480 (Late June 1992) for his own ongoing Batman title, Batman: Shadow of the Bat, where he was again initially partnered with Breyfogle.
+Grant left the main Batman title with issue #480 (Late June 1992) for his own ongoing Batman title, Batman: Shadow of the Bat, where he was again partnered with Breyfogle for the first five issues.

 Doug Moench returned as writer of the main Batman title with issue #481 (Early July 1992).
-Together with Chuck Dixon, writer of Detective Comics, Moench ws a mastermind of the Knightfall crossover story arc which saw Batman's back being broken by the super-strong villain Bane.
+Together with Chuck Dixon, writer of Detective Comics, Moench was a mastermind of the Knightfall crossover story arc which saw Batman's back being broken by the super-strong villain Bane.
 A new character, Jean-Paul Valley, officially takes up the Batman mantle in Bruce Wayne's absence and defeats Bane in issue #500 (October 1993).
 Valley is driven mad with power, and Wayne forcefully reclaims the mantle of Batman after his recovery.
 Jean-Paul Valley was subsequently spun off into his own ongoing series, Azrael, written by Dennis O'Neil.
 Following a tie-in to the event miniseries Zero Hour: Crisis in Time!, a special issue #0 was published featuring flashbacks to important events across Bruce Wayne's lifetime.
 The series was then included in the crossover story Prodigal, in which Dick Grayson temporarily fills the role of Batman for the first time.

 Artist Kelley Jones began illustrating Batman with issue #515 (February 1995).
 Moench and Jones's work together on Batman was renowned for its surreal gothic imagery.
 The pair co-created the Ogre and the Ape in Batman #535 (October 1996).
 During Moench's tenure as writer, the Batman title was included in several more crossover stories including Contagion, Legacy and Cataclysm.
 Moench's second run ended with a special issue #1,000,000 (November 1998), a tie-in to DC One Million in which Batman is brought to the 853rd century.